GitTools/GitVersion/docs/input/docs/build-server-support/build-server/teamcity.md

 ### When TeamCity -> GitHub can't use https

-GitVersion requires the presence of master branch in order to determine the version number.
-If TeamCity uses https to clone git repos then GitVersion will pull down master branch for you during the build.
+GitVersion requires the presence of main branch in order to determine the version number.
+If TeamCity uses https to clone git repos then GitVersion will pull down main branch for you during the build.

 If however your TeamCity uses SSH to clone git repos and https is unavailable then GitVersion will error with a message like